 This separation prevents the classic problem of overselling.
 When a sales order is confirmed, stock is allocated immediately.
 The available quantity drops, and subsequent orders can only draw from what's genuinely free.

-Every change to inventory — adjustments, allocations, releases, transfers, receipts, and fulfillments — is recorded as a stock movement with a timestamp, quantity, type, reason, and a polymorphic reference back to the originating document.
+Every change to inventory — adjustments, allocations, releases, transfers, receipts, and fulfillments — is recorded as a stock movement with a timestamp, quantity, type, reason, and a reference back to the originating document.
 Nothing happens silently.
 If a number looks wrong, you can trace exactly what happened, when, and why.

 Your business is unique — your software should be too.
 Let's talk about a system built around how you actually work.